mtzaquia/RoutingReducer/README.md

 It is important to mention that routes require an ID.
 The way the ID is defined will determine whether the same view can be pushed/presented more than once on the same flow.
 That's why states belonging to a flow must conform to `RoutedState`.

-For example, the conformance below allows for the same screen to be pushed multiple times, as it uses the state's ID to identify itself:
+For example, the conformance below allows for the same screen to be pushed multiple times, as it uses the state's ID to identify itself (assuming namely IDs are different):

 ```swift
 enum Route: Routing {